Live Chat

 Emotional support

-Our caseworkers are specially trained to give the right advice and support for your individual situation.
-This could be as simple as having someone to talk to who understands what you’re going through.
-Or you may need a referral to specialist mental health services.
-We will help you work out what’s best for you.
+Our advocates are specially trained to give the right advice and support for your individual situation.
+This could be as simple as having someone to talk to in confidence who understands what you’re going through.
+We will offer the right conditions in order for you to work out your best plan of action.
+We understand domestic abuse is a complex process and will not judge you if now is not the right time to leave.
+We want to help you understand your options, what support is available and how best to manage the situation.

 Your rights